-Develop fact sheets with key findings GISERA Communications will develop a plain English factsheet at project commencement.
-Completed fact sheet(s) with key findings for distribution via the GISERA website and at community engagement events.
-Increased community awareness of the potential environmental impacts of gas activities Prepare and submit scientific manuscripts for publication in peer- reviewed journals Manuscript submission to peer-reviewed journals. is another long-term outcome of this project.
+Develop fact sheets with GISERA Communications will develop a plain English factsheet at Increased community key findings project commencement. awareness of the Completed fact sheet(s) with key findings for distribution via the potential environmental GISERA website and at community engagement events. impacts of gas activities Prepare and submit Manuscript submission to peer-reviewed journals. is another long-term scientific manuscripts for outcome of this project. publication in peer- reviewed journals